 Healthy Androscoggin has expertise to provide schools in Androscoggin County with technical assistance for the review and/or revision of school or district substance abuse policy.
 Having a current and updates school substance abuse policy is an important tool for preventing and reducing substance abuse among students.
 Healthy Androscoggin has staff who have been fully trained to utilize the Your Substance Abuse Policy: A Comprehensive Guide for Schoolscreated by the Maine Office of Substance Abuse and Mental Health Services.
-If your school would like to receive technical assistance using the SAHMS model, please contact Scott Gagnon by email or 795-2120.
+If your school would like to receive technical assistance using the SAHMS model, please contact Corrie Brown at 795-5990.

 State and National Partners

 Substance abuse is an issue that is not contained by geographic borders.
 Some solutions require action on a state and national level.
 In addition, coalitions in other parts of Maine and the United States may develop approaches that can be useful here in Androscoggin County.
-Healthy Androscoggin is an active member of the Maine Alliance to Prevent Substance Abuse (MAPSA) and Community Anti-Drug Coalitions of America (CADCA).
-Both organizations support members with technical assistance, training, and other support needs, while also helping to create a unified state and national voice for substance abuse prevention in public policy.
-Please click the logos below to go to the respective websites to learn more about each organization.
+Healthy Androscoggin is an active member of the Community Anti-Drug Coalitions of America (CADCA) who support members with technical assistance, training, and other support needs, while also helping to create a unified state and national voice for substance abuse prevention in public policy.
+Please click the logo below to go to the CADCA to learn more.

 Links and Resources

 Below are links to federal and state organizations with more information on substance abuse and substance abuse prevention including materials for youth, parents, schools, community organizations, and professionals.

 - Project SAM (Smart Approaches to Marijuana: learnaboutsam.org

 - SAM Maine – Maine affiliate of Project SAM: www.facebook.com/MaineProjectSAM